-The Assistant Director Regeneration and culture is the Council's proper officer for the purpose of the provisions of the legislation described in these instructions insofar as it provides for there to be a 'proper officer' or 'authorised officer' authorised to act for the Council including:
+The Assistant Director Regeneration and Culture is the Council's proper officer for the purpose of the provisions of the legislation described in these instructions insofar as it provides for there to be a 'Proper Officer' or 'Authorised Officer' authorised to act for the Council including:

-List of relevant Acts
+List of relevant Acts:

-- a) Planning and Compulsory Purchase At 2004 - b) Localism Act 2011 - c) Town and Country Planning (Local Planning)(England) Regulations 2012 - d) The Conservation of Habitats and Species Regulations 2010 (as amended) - e) Planning (Listed Buildings and Conservation Areas) Act 1990 special controls in respect of buildings and areas of special architectural or historic interest. - f) Environmental Protection Act 1990 to make provision for the improved control of pollution and hazardous substances arising from industrial and other processes - g) Growth and Infrastructure Act 2013: use of infrastructure, the carrying-out of development, and the compulsory acquisition of land
+Planning and Compulsory Purchase At 2004 (as amended)

+Localism Act 2011

+Town and Country Planning (Local Planning) (England) Regulations 2012

+The Conservation of Habitats and Species Regulations 2010 (as amended)

+Planning (Listed Buildings and Conservation Areas) Act 1990 - special controls in respect of buildings and areas of special architectural or historic interest.

+Environmental Protection Act 1990 (as amended) - to make provision for the improved control of pollution and hazardous substances arising from industrial and other processes

+Growth and Infrastructure Act 2013: use of infrastructure, the carrying-out of development, and the compulsory acquisition of land

-List of relevant Statutory Instruments
+List of relevant Statutory Instruments Regulations:

-Regulations

-- a) The Town & Country Planning (Local Planning) (England) Regulations 2012 - b) The Conservation of Habitats & Species Regulations 2010 (as amended) - c) The Planning (Listed Buildings and Conservation Areas) (Amendment) (England) Regulations 2015 - d) The Town and Country Planning (Control of Advertisements) (England) Regulations 2007: is the principal legislative framework that controls the display of advertisements - e) The Town and Country Planning (Environmental Impact Assessment) (Amendment) Regulations 2015: raise the size thresholds for screening urban development and industrial estate projects - f) The Planning (Hazardous Substances) Regulations 2015: amend planning procedures in relation to sites where hazardous substances are held and land near those sites. - g) The Town and Country Planning (General Permitted Development) (England) Order 2015 - h) The Neighbourhood Planning (General) (Amendment) Regulations 2015: The Localism Act 2011 provided a statutory regime for neighbourhood planning; updates the version published in 2012 in relation to the designation of neighbourhood areas and the submission of neighbourhood development plan proposals to local planning authorities
+The Town & Country Planning (Local Planning) (England) Regulations 2012

+The Conservation of Habitats & Species Regulations 2010 (as amended)

+The Planning (Listed Buildings and Conservation Areas) (Amendment) (England) Regulations 2015

+The Town and Country Planning (Control of Advertisements) (England) Regulations 2007: is the principal legislative framework that controls the display of advertisements

+The Town and Country Planning (Environmental Impact Assessment) (Amendment) Regulations 2015: raise the size thresholds for screening urban development and industrial estate projects

+The Planning (Hazardous Substances) Regulations 2015: amend planning procedures in relation to sites where hazardous substances are held and land near those sites.

+The Town and Country Planning (General Permitted Development) (England) Order 2015

+The Neighbourhood Planning (General) (Amendment) Regulations 2015: The Localism Act 2011 provided a statutory regime for neighbourhood planning; updates the version published in 2012 in relation to the designation of neighbourhood areas and the submission of neighbourhood development plan proposals to local planning authorities.

-Part 3d: Assistant Director Financial Services and Revenues
+Part 3d: Assistant Director Financial Services and Revenues Statutory Responsibilities

-- 59. The Assistant Director Financial Services and Revenues (the Authorised Officer) is responsible for collection of local taxation and for advising the Council, Cabinet, and Directors and other Officers on these issues - 60.
+- 56. The Assistant Director Financial Services and Revenues (the Authorised Officer) is responsible for collection of local taxation and for advising the Council, Cabinet, Managing Director and other Officers on these issues - 57.
 The Assistant Director Financial Services and Revenues is designated as the Chief Financial Officer under Section 151 Local Government Act 1972 and the Proper Officer and Authorised Officer for the purposes of the following legislation: - a.
 Collection of Taxation - b.
 Local Government Finance Act 1992 - c.
 Council Tax (Administration and Enforcement) Regulations 1992 - d.
-Local Government Finance Act 1988 - e.
-Local Government Finance Act 1989 - f.
+Local Government Finance Act 1988 (as amended) - e.
+Local Government Finance Act 1989 (as amended) - f.
 Non-Domestic Rating (Collection and Enforcement) Regulations 1989 - g.
 Housing Benefit Regulations: determining claims for housing benefit; reviewing determination of claims; recovery of overpayments - h.
-Council Tax Benefit: determining claims for benefit. - 61.
+Council Tax Benefit: determining claims for benefit. - 58.
 In relation to the delegations set out above it is intended to delegate the Council's functions fully to the Authorised Officer and his/her nominees as described in paragraphs 10 to 16 above.